SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

     roslaunch gazebo_ros willowgarage_world.launch

-You will see the Willow garage world without robot, spawn a husky:
+You will see the Willow garage world without the robot, spawn a husky:

     roslaunch husky_gazebo spawn_husky.launch